Top 10 A/B Testing Tools That Are Good for the Next 5 Years (Vetted by Features, Privacy, Maturity & Price)

 • Pricing plans change frequently

-Do they care about the world?
-Recently, the chairman of Wingify (the brand behind VWO) Paras Chopra, tweeted their support for a couple of COVID relief initiatives including setting up a 10-bed COVID-care facility in Delhi.
+Consciousness quotient (CQ): During the pandemic, the chairman of Wingify (the brand behind VWO), Paras Chopra, tweeted their support for a couple of COVID relief initiatives including setting up a 10-bed COVID-care facility in Delhi.

 What this A/B testing tool looks like in action: